LeonarDev/Trybe/Exercises/fundamentals/block_09/9.1/readme.md

 # Exercises

-1) Given the code below, what is the order in which the commented lines are finished?
+#### Exercise 1) Given the code below, what is the order in which the commented lines are finished?

 ```js
 const planetDistanceFromSun = ({ name, distanceFromSun: { value, measurementUnit } }) =>